Municipal Solid Waste (MSW) to Energy Generation

 The Principal and The Needs

-Before going into the more technical terms, it is essential to know what this waste to energy conversion signifies and why we need it?
-This waste to energy generation technique indicates the different ways people’s waste can generate energy for electrification, boiling water for steam generation in the industry, and much more.
+Before going into the more technical terms, it is essential to know what this waste-to-energy conversion signifies and why we need it.
+This waste-to-energy generation technique indicates the different ways people’s waste can generate energy for electrification, boiling water for steam generation in the industry, and much more.
 We need to do this because of the non-decomposition nature of the various wastes and over-accumulation of these wastes, which leads to significant environmental pollution and ecological disbalance.

 Characterization of Wastes